flowsa/codingtest/README.md

 ### Submission
-Please fork this repo and commit your work, please then update this `Readme` with details of how to get the application standing and or details of where this is staged if you are serving it yourself.
+Click "use this template" and "create a new repository" in Github and commit your work to this new repo.
+Please then update this `Readme` with details of how to get the application standing and or details of where this is staged if you are serving it yourself.

 Please update the Postman Environment to match any variable criteria (eg, `baseUrl` etc)